 MCC is leveraging staff-led innovation and ideas to advance the institution and modernize practice to better serve our students and the Kansas City community.

-Last summer, more than 50 faculty and staff employees attended an all-day Innovation Summit that centered on “design thinking” and “design doing” to fuel idea generation.
+In summer 2018, more than 50 faculty and staff employees attended an all-day Innovation Summit that centered on “design thinking” and “design doing” to fuel idea generation.

 Eager staff members submitted 36 ideas prior to the Summit, and came out of the session with three distinct concepts that advanced to the “demo day” style pitch at the annual In-Service event held in August.
 One project, a campus navigational app called I Am Here, came out on top, with the beta team behind it winning a $10,000 check presented by Chancellor Beatty.
 That funding will help make the app a reality.
 The two other projects, meanwhile, also won Dr. Beatty’s endorsement to move forward.